spm/spm/README.txt

 and SPM.
 The SPMweb site has further details:
                  http://www.fil.ion.ucl.ac.uk/spm/support/

-Please report bugs to the authors at <spm@fil.ion.ucl.ac.uk>.
+Please report bugs to the authors at <fil.spm@ucl.ac.uk>.
 Peculiarities may actually be features, and should be raised on the SPM eMail discussion list, <spm@jiscmail.ac.uk>.